- The average cost of car insurance in Idaho is $1,901 a year or $158 per month, based on our data analysis.

 State minimum car insurance in Idaho

-In Idaho, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $15,000 of property damage liability.
+Idaho laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $15,000 for property damage liability.

-Drivers in Idaho must be aware of the minimum car insurance requirements to remain legally compliant.
+Drivers in Idaho must be aware of the minimum insurance coverage requirements to stay compliant.

 Liability-only car insurance in Idaho